 The Colosseum's main spectacles were gladiatoral battles and wild animal hunts.
 But this wasn't not all.
 Sometimes, the Romans would flood the Colosseum so they could reenact famous naval battles.
 Later, with the rise of Christianity, the Colosseum became the site of executions and - consequenly - martyrdoms.

 Ah yes, the gladiators.
-In antiquity the Colosseum was most famous for the armored warriors who battled there.
+In antiquity, the Colosseum was most famous for the armored warriors who battled there.
 These men were excellent fighters - very expensive and unfalteringly brave.
-But they were actually also prisoners, who had been sold (and in some cases had even voluntarily sold themselves) into slavery.
+But they were actually prisoners, who had been sold (and in some cases had even voluntarily sold themselves) into slavery.

 They fought to gain their freedom, and attended Gladiator School to help them do so, learning the requisite skills to help lengthen their life expectancy.
 But away from the blood and sand, their lifestyle wasn't so bad.
 Gladiators were in fact celebrities, the A-listers of their day.
 Lusted after by noblewomen, and by noblemen as well.

-One myth, perpetuated in no small part by Ridley Scott's Gladiator, is that Rome's gladiators were always dying.
-While it's macarbely intriguing to imagine such daily slaughter, the truth is that gladiators were commodities.
+One myth, perpetuated in no small part by Ridley Scott's Gladiator, is that Rome's gladiators always died.
+While it may be intriguing to imagine such daily slaughter, the truth is that gladiators were commodities.
 Just like the slaves who made up much of Roman society, gladiators were valued on the basis of the monetary return they could bring their masters.
-Considering how much it cost to train gladiators up, their masters thought twice about getting them killed.
-Or about earning the fury of a rival by killing their gladiators.
+Considering how much it cost to train gladiators up, their masters thought twice about getting them killed (or about earning the fury of a rival by killing their gladiators).